NobuKirihara/Unity-Assets-Pipeline-Tool/README.md

 &ensp;<b>How to use:</b><br>
 &emsp;● Drag materials into the list or select them in the Project window and add a folder for scan if required. <br>
 &emsp;● Click LINK SELECTED. <br>
-&emsp;● The tool automatically maps link maps following Essential PBR Texture Suffixes(Extra suffixes can be added in the script).
+&emsp;● The tool automatically maps link maps following Essential PBR Texture Suffixes(Extra suffixes can be added in the &emsp;script).

 <h2>3.
 Tab: TEXTURES</h2>
 &ensp;The hub for image optimization, resizing, and organization.<br><br>
 &emsp;<b>● Base Name</b> If filled, renames textures to Tex_”Name”_01_Albedo.
 If empty, keep original names.<br> &emsp;<b>● Resize Assets </b>scales images (128px to 4096px). <br>
 &emsp;<b>● Auto-Standardize </b>change images suffixes to script Default <br>
-&emsp;<b>● Backup Originals </b>if enabled move the original image to Assets/Old_Assets/IMG and places optimized versions in the
+&emsp;<b>● Backup Originals </b>if enabled move the original image to Assets/Old_Assets/IMG and places optimized versions in the&emsp;source folder. if disabled overwrites the original file with the optimized version.<br><br>
-&emsp;source folder. if disabled overwrites the original file with the optimized version.<br><br> &ensp;<b>How to use:</b> <br>
+&ensp;<b>How to use:</b> <br>
 &emsp;● Set the Base Name. <br>
 &emsp;● Select desired resolution. <br>